dport96/ITM352/morea/090.algorithms/experience-dayOfTheWeek-algorithm.md

 ### Here are the specifications:

  - Implement the above algorithm in JS to determine the day of the week for ANY date.
 Start by defining variables `day` for the day a number from 1-31, `month` for the month (a String) "January", "February", etc., `year` a number 1900-2099 for the year
- - Use your birth date as a test case.
+ - Use your birth date as a **test case**.
+ - Implement it in a general way that works for whatever is assigned to the variables day,month,year.
+No hard-coding of calculations or steps as in the lab exercise.
+ - **Do not** implement it as a series of steps `step1 = ...` as in the Lab exercise.
  - Use `parseInt()` or `Math.floor()` to get the divisor and drop the remainder
  - To handle step 1 use `if` or a *ternary operator*
  - Make an object `monthKey` from the month-key table and use it for Step 6